 After David had crossed on the pontoon, the men marched up a high hill.
 Looking back, he had a view of most of the army, and a grand sight it was.
 It was approaching in three columns, each headed for one of the three pontoon bridges.
-The serpentine movements of the troops with their flying flags were a beautiful sight.
+The serpentine movements of the troops with their flying flags was a beautiful sight.

 chest high water river crossing

-Again, in the night between one and four, in heavy rain, the Corps crossed upon a narrow and dangerous bridge.
+Again, in the night between one and four, in a heavy rain, the corps crossed upon a narrow and dangerous bridge.
 Immediately, all the men expected an attack, having had their rear harassed by some of the rebel artillery during the day, but they crossed unimpeded.
 They advanced along the plank road to its junction with the turnpike at Peck’s farm, about two miles west of Chancellorsville.
 That night, full rest was given.

 a plank road